OliPelz/public-shell-functions/README.md

 * no dependencies
 * works for both bash and zsh

+* develop functions in `./src`
+* dont use source command in those files
+* if something depends on each other, make the dependency resolution by putting dependant files with lower numbers
+* type `make compile` to concat and minify all script files
+* use only compiled and minified `build/*` files for sourcing in external projects

 NOTES:
 * functions in here MUST HAVE ZERO EXTERNAL DEPENDENCIES!!!